joshuabragge/adegorical/README.md

 |0|0|1|

 ### Simple Contrast
-Instead of all zeros on our reference as with dummy variables, the row becomes negative one.
+Instead of all zeros on our reference value as with dummy variables, the row becomes negative one.
 N-1 columns is expected

 ```python
 colors = ['yellow', 'red', 'green', 'wenge', 'orange', 'red', 'yellow', 'blue', 'magenta', 'wenge']